EgorOrachyov/Berserk/README.md

 * Dirent for directory access on windows
 * FreeType2 for ttf fonts import
 * Whereami for executable location extracting
+* RapidJSON for json files parsing and loading
 * GTest for Unit-testing of the engine source code modules

 ## License